-Galene needs little memory: it should run fine in 256 MB of RAM, and is rock solid with 512 MB.
+Galene needs little memory.
+It should run fine in 256 MB of RAM, and is rock solid with 512 MB.

 On Unix-like systems, ports below 1024 are reserved for root.
 In order to run Galene on port 443, you need to give Galene the required permissions.
 On Linux systems, the capability CAP_NET_BIND_SERVICE is required.